Cherreads

 At eighteen, unmated wolves with no awakened wolf were either claimed… or discarded.

-The Alpha's gaze flicked over me like I was already a problem he didn't want to deal with.
+The Alpha's gaze skimmed over me like I was already an inconvenience he'd rather not acknowledge.

 My fingers curled slowly at my sides.